smeryse/KASD/Contests/Contests.md

 # Run task A with sample input file
 dotnet run -- A sample

+# Run task A and compare with sample output
+dotnet run -- A sample check

 # Run task N
 dotnet run -- N
 ```